-1) The Office of Financial Aid will automatically provide an offer of assistnace if you are officially accepted into a degree granting program (or approved certificate program) and you have properly responded to all requests for additional documentation from our office.

-2) Graduate & SCE students are reviewed and notified on a weekly basis by email.
+- 1) The Office of Financial Aid will automatically provide an offer of assistance if you are officially accepted into a degree granting program (or approved certificate program) and you have properly responded to all requests for additional documentation from our office. - 2) Graduate & SCE students are reviewed and notified on a weekly basis by email.
 Email is the official form of communication from the Office of Financial Aid, and students are responsible for checking their college issued email account on a regular basis.
-Emails from our office will go to your PC email address, if one has been created for you, or to your personal email address that you reported on the FAFSA.

-3) Your enrollment status and eligibility for assistance is based on the number of credits you are officially registered and billed for at the end of the add/drop period each semester/term.
+Emails from our office will go to your PC email address, if one has been created for you, or to your personal email address that you reported on the FAFSA. - 3) Your enrollment status and eligibility for assistance is based on the number of credits you are officially registered and billed for at the end of the add/drop period each semester/term.
 If you change your registration after the add/drop period and your charges are adjusted, your assistance may need to be reevaluated and any refund you have received may need to be returned or paid back to the College.
-Please use our Award Letter Response Form to communicate any changes to us.

-4) If you are receiving an outside resource or are finalizing your enrollment plans for a given semester, you can use our Award Letter Response Form in order to communicate that new information to us.
-We will confirm your changes and notify you of the impact to your current offer of assistance.

-5) If you were not required to pay your bill at the time of registration because you indicated you had filed a FAFSA, please be aware that if you did not satisfy requests from the Office of Financial Aid for additional documentation before the first day of classes, you will be DROPPED from all of your classes for non-payment per the Bursar's Office.

-6) Please keep in mind that Graduate & SCE students are NEVER billed, regardless of circumstances, since payment is expected at the time of registration.
-Please contact the Bursar's Office for additional information regarding this policy at 401-865-2284.

-7) If you have a pending credit on your student account, you can access your budgeted allowance for books for the current term by coming to the Office of Financial Aid and completing or dropping off a Book Advance Request Form.
-A pending credit is when your total financial assistance exceeds your Providence College charges.

-8) Your summer financial assistance is considered conditional until the Office of Financial Aid evaluates your academic progress at the end of May.
+Please use our Make Changes to My Loan form to communicate any changes to us. - 4) If you are receiving an outside resource, use our Report an Outside Resource form to communicate that new information to us.
+We will confirm your changes and notify you of the impact to your current offer of assistance. - 5) If you were not required to pay your bill at the time of registration because you indicated you had filed a FAFSA, please be aware that if you did not satisfy requests from the Office of Financial Aid for additional documentation before the first day of classes, you will be DROPPED from all of your classes for non-payment per the Bursar's Office. - 6) Please keep in mind that Graduate & SCE students are NEVER billed, regardless of circumstances, since payment is expected at the time of registration.
+Please contact the Bursar's Office for additional information regarding this policy at 401-865-2284. - 7) If you have a pending credit on your student account, you can access your budgeted allowance for books for the current term by coming to the Office of Financial Aid and completing or dropping off a Book Advance Request Form.
+A pending credit is when your total financial assistance exceeds your Providence College charges. - 8) Your summer financial assistance is considered conditional until the Office of Financial Aid evaluates your academic progress at the end of May.
 If it is determined that you are no longer eligible for your assistance then you are responsible for the charges you incurred to date.

-9) Classes taken during winter session are considered for purposes of financial assistance as part of the spring semester.
-If you take 3 credits in a winter session and 6 in the spring semester, we will calculate your financial assistance for spring based on 9 credits.

-10) Keep in mind if you are taking a summer session class, the 2022-2023 FAFSA needs to be on file and you must be in good standing in order to be considered for financial assistance.
-The 2022 summer sessions are considered part of the 2022-2023 academic year.

-11) The Office of Financial Aid is on Facebook.
+- 9) Classes taken during winter session are considered for purposes of financial assistance as part of the spring semester.
+If you take 3 credits in a winter session and 6 in the spring semester, we will calculate your financial assistance for spring based on 9 credits. - 10) Keep in mind if you are taking a summer session class, the 2023-2024 FAFSA needs to be on file and you must be in good standing in order to be considered for financial assistance.
+The 2023 summer sessions are considered part of the 2023-2024 academic year. - 11) The Office of Financial Aid is on Facebook.
 Visit this page for important information & useful tips relevant to current SCE and Graduate Students.
-Like us today!

-12) The Office of Financial Aid has a website dedicated just for SCE students & Graduate Students!
+Like us today! - 12) The Office of Financial Aid has a website dedicated just for SCE students & Graduate Students!
 It contains important dates, deadlines and a 'quick guide' about applying for financial assistance.